-As an alum you are considered a member of the “Legal Community” and are welcome to use the Law Library during the same hours as students.
-Although the group study rooms are for law student use, it is permissible to use them while you are studying for the Bar Exam.
+As a law school graduate you are welcome to use the Law Library during the same hours as students.
+Although the group study rooms are for student use, if the library is open you may use them during the summer while studying for the Bar Exam.
+During the pandemic, we are offering Zoom study rooms to alumni studying for the bar.
+More information at library.lclark.edu/law/studyrooms

 L&C Law Alumni have lifetime borrowing privileges.
 As a graduate of the law school you have full circulation privileges and may check-out regularly circulating library materials.
 Make sure to get your Lewis & Clark Law School Alumni card from the Alumni office.
 The first time you check out materials as an Alum you will need to show your Alumni card and update your library record.
 Services do not include interlibrary loan or access to Summit borrowing.